 Many children who stutter will recover spontaneously without intervention, but it is not possible to predict which children will recover and which will have a long-lasting stutter.
 Stutters can have an impact on a child socially and emotionally.
 Early intervention with stuttering is essential if the stutter is not showing immediate signs of improvement as it can be more difficult to treat in later years.

 The Lidcombe Program is an evidence-based approach for targeting stuttering in pre-schoolers and early school age children.
 Early intervention is very important in stuttering.

 The Lidcombe program requires the parent and child to attend regular speech pathology sessions to be trained in providing the Lidcombe Program at home.
 The program requires dedicated commitment from the parents to work with their child for 10-15 minutes every day at home.
-Together with the Speech Pathologist the parent learns to rate their child’s stutters daily and to provide tailored activities that enable the child to be smooth.
-Controlled comments (verbal contingencies) are then used to reinforce the smooth talking and transfer this to everyday talking.
+Together with the Speech Pathologist, the parent learns to rate their child’s stutters daily and to provide tailored activities that enable the child to be smooth.
+Controlled comments (verbal contingencies) are then used to reinforce the smooth-talking and transfer this to everyday talk.

 By working on the stutter directly, and by doing therapy regularly in the home environment, your child’s stutter is more likely to be managed in settings outside the clinic.